GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 install.packages("ebirdst")
 ```

 We will need the following set of packages for this brief analysis.
-The raster package is the standard choice to work with raster data, which is a matrix-style datatype that is geo-referenced.
-For accessing some additional spatial data, we will use rnaturalearth, which we can then manipulate using the sf package.
-The ggplot2 package (and its extensions, including vridisLite and ggpubr) provides a simple yet sophisticated plot framework within the tidyverse, along with dplyr which is used for efficient data manipulation.
+The [`raster`](https://rspatial.org/raster/spatial/8-rastermanip.html) package is the standard choice to work with raster data, which is simply a geo-referenced, matrix-style datatype.
+For accessing some additional spatial data, we will use [`rnaturalearth`](https://github.com/ropensci/rnaturalearth), which we can then manipulate using the [`sf`](https://r-spatial.github.io/sf/articles/sf1.html) package.
+The [`ggplot2`](https://ggplot2.tidyverse.org/) package (and its extensions, including `viridisLite` and `ggpubr`) provides a simple yet sophisticated plot framework within the [tidyverse](https://www.tidyverse.org/), along with [`dplyr`](https://dplyr.tidyverse.org/) which is used for efficient data manipulation.

 ```r
 library(ebirdst)